mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 #### `await`-ing Tasks, Futures & coroutines

-Futures also have an important method: `__await__`.
+Futures have an important method: `__await__`.
 Here is the actual, entire implementation found in `asyncio.futures.Future`.
 It's okay if it doesn't make complete sense now, we'll go through it in detail shortly.

 ```python
 1  class Future: